thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ### Overview

 Before you can create a ThoughtSpot cluster, you must provision VMs.
-You do this using the Google Compute Engine (GCP) platform for [creating and running VMs](https).
+You use the Google Compute Engine (GCP) platform for [creating and running VMs](https).

 The following topics walk you through this process.